Azure-Samples/hdinsight-java-storm-wordcount/README.md

 See [Develop a Java topology for Storm on HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-develop-java-topology) for a walkthrough of the steps used to create this project.

+NOTE: This project assumes Storm 0.10.0, which is available with Storm on HDInsight cluster versions 3.3 and 3.4.

 ##To run on your development environment

 1. Fork/Clone the repository to your development environment.